harishaaditya/IPL-Pie-in-the-sky-DBMS-Project/README.md

-A few Questions have been provided to solve, Try to frame more questions if required.
+A few Questions have been provided to solve.